Monipay/.github/profile/README.md

 - **Gasless transfers** — Sign a message, we handle the rest
 - **QR payments** — Scan any MoniPay QR to pay instantly
-- **Fund via exchange** — Copy your address, send USDC/USDT from Binance/Bybit
+- **Fund via exchange** — Copy your address, send USDC/USDT from Binance/Bybit (The last time you will ever interact with an unreadable hexadecimal wallet address)
 - **Transaction receipts** — Full history with on-chain verification links
 - **Multi-chain support** — Switch between Base (USDC) and BSC (USDT) in settings